What Is Winmail.dat? Outlook TNEF File Explained

 Recommended Solution for iOS Users

-The fastest and most reliable way to open winmail.dat files on iPhone and iPad is using a dedicated app:
+The fastest and most reliable way to open winmail.dat files on iPhone and iPad is to use the iOS share sheet with a dedicated viewer app.
+For the full workflow, see the step-by-step iPhone opening guide.

 Alternative Methods by Platform